ArunavaCoderEm/DNS-serve/README.md

 bun run dev
 ```

-This is the project that will help the Gemini model to run in your terminal with help of a custom build DNS server
+This is the project that will help the Gemini model to run in your terminal with help of a custom build DNS server with help of DIG command and with a port number directed to 9090.

 This project was created using `bun init` in bun v1.1.36.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.